The Land-Atmosphere-Ocean Interaction (LAOI) Group is directed by Prof. Xubin Zeng.

 - Development, analysis, and interpretation of remote sensing and in situ data over land, ocean, and sea-ice

-- Development of land model and various parameterizations for weather and climate models
+- Development of land model and improvement of land, ocean surface, and atmospheric parameterizations for weather and climate models

 - Development of theories to understand the climate system